aniket123de/Repository/src/components/LOADING_SYSTEM.md

 # Loading System Documentation

-This application now has a comprehensive loading system that shows the 3D cube loader in different scenarios.
+This application now has a comprehensive loading system that shows the 3D cube loader on every page refresh and navigation.

 ## Components Overview